-For the year ended December 31, 2011, income from discontinued operations was \$3 million, net of tax, which includes an accrual for litigation fees related to the Kalamazoo environmental matter, an accrual for anticipated future disposal costs related to an environmental matter in Japan, the impact of the closure of NCR's EFT payment processing business in Canada, the impact of the divestiture of our healthcare solutions business, offset by the favorable impact of changes in estimates related to the Fox River reserve and favorable changes in uncertain tax benefits attributable to Teradata.
+For the year ended December 31, 2011, loss from discontinued operations was \$93 million, net of tax, which includes the impact of the divestiture of the Entertainment business, an accrual for litigation fees related to the Kalamazoo environmental matter, an accrual for anticipated future disposal costs related to an environmental matter in Japan, the impact of the closure of NCR's EFT payment processing business in Canada, the impact of the divestiture of our healthcare solutions business, offset by the favorable impact of changes in estimates related to the Fox River reserve and favorable changes in uncertain tax benefits attributable to Teradata.

-For the year ended December 31, 2010, income from discontinued operations was \$18 million, net of tax, which includes settlements of Fox River related insurance claims with insurance carriers and \$3 million related to a favorable change in uncertain tax benefits attributable to Teradata offset by a \$5 million operating loss from our healthcare solutions business in 2011.
+For the year ended December 31, 2010, loss from discontinued operations was \$10 million, net of tax, which includes a \$28 million operating loss from the Entertainment business and a \$5 million operating loss from our healthcare solutions business offset by settlements of Fox River related insurance claims with insurance carriers and \$3 million related to a favorable change in uncertain tax benefits attributable to Teradata.

-For the year ended December 31, 2009, loss from discontinued operations was \$95 million, net of tax, due to the change in estimate of the Fox River reserve associated with a fourth quarter court decision partially offset by the receipt of insurance settlements.
+For the year ended December 31, 2009, loss from discontinued operations was \$115 million, net of tax, due to the change in estimate of the Fox River reserve associated with a fourth quarter court decision partially offset by the receipt of insurance settlements.